Read below to learn about the experiences of our first cohort in the Risk Leadership Certificate Program!

 The RLCP team (slash fake executive team of this impressive hypothetical NGO) then compared their individual appetite rankings and engaged in a healthy dialogue to define an appetite for the organization.
 Only a couple risks were plotted quickly—most risks remained topics of disagreement across the team.
 In fact, a handful of the 12 risks were plotted near the center of the appetite spectrum—the key reason being that the team could not come to agreement, and the midpoint of the spectrum could satisfy team members who favored either extreme (high or low).
 If undertaken in reality, this risk appetite exercise would warrant considerable discussion and reflection in order to achieve an appetite that truly reflected the organization’s needs and goals—not just the desire to achieve consensus.

-During our second weekend together, the RLCP family honed in on insurance program management as a core competency for risk management professionals.
+During the first cohort’s second weekend together, the RLCP family honed in on insurance program management as a core competency for risk management professionals.
 Though not all Risk Champions wear the insurance hat, many do, and taking up the insurance mantle can be an incredibly daunting task.
 To manage our insurance portfolios effectively, most of us rely on the partnership and expert advice of trusted insurance industry professionals.
 Not surprisingly, insurance broker relationships were a hot subtopic in our broader insurance discussion.